Graph Tasks: Node, Edge, and Graph-Level Prediction

 References

 - Hamilton, W. L., Ying, R., & Leskovec, J. (2017).
 Inductive Representation Learning on Large Graphs.
-NeurIPS 2017 (GraphSAGE โ introduces the node/link/graph task taxonomy).
+NeurIPS 2017 (GraphSAGE โ the reference treatment of the inductive setting, learning an aggregation function rather than a per-node embedding table).

 - Bronstein, M. M., Bruna, J., Cohen, T., & Veliฤkoviฤ, P. (2021).
 Geometric Deep Learning: Grids, Groups, Graphs, Geodesics, and Gauges. arXiv preprint.